pricing

 Your Cost Price is how much it costs you to buy or make one unit of your product.

-For resellers, your Cost Price is amount you pay for the product from your vendor.
-This usually should include any shipping / freight you pay to bring the item to your warehouse — this total is known as your landed cost.
-Use our free landed cost calculator to factor in tariffs, import duties, brokerage fees, and shipping all at once.
+For resellers, your Cost Price is the amount you pay your vendor, including any shipping or freight to bring the item in.
+That total is called your landed cost.
+Use our free landed cost calculator to factor in tariffs, import duties, brokerage fees, and shipping at once.

-For manufacturers, your Cost Price is a little more involved to calculate as it involves tallying up all the costs to produce your product from raw materials (this is otherwise known as your COGM or COGS).
+For makers and manufacturers, your Cost Price is a bit more involved — it means tallying up all the inputs required to produce your product from raw materials.
+This is your cost of goods sold (COGS).

 • The cost of any packaging required